publisha/publisha.github.io/Research/eBook_production1.3.md

 GREP is a technique available within InDesign that uses regular expressions to find patterns within the text.
 Looking at my text with hidden characters showing I can see that if I search for 4 blank spaces followed by an uppercase character, this will capture the line of verse.
 Then I can remove the spaces and also apply my style throughout.

-In the screen image opposite, I have searched for: ^\s\s\s\s(\u) and I replaced with $1 (the contents of the bracket in the Find what box).
+In the screen image opposite, I have searched for:^\s\s\s\s(\u) and I replaced with $1 (the contents of the bracket in the Find what box).
 I also changed to the paragraph style required.

 More GREP is used to locate and change the stage directions, ACT and scene.
 The unwanted spaces that are within my text help me identify these patterns even though I plan to be rid of them!